✨ Features

 cd my-agent

-# Edit your agent's character file
+# Edit your local env file

 elizaos env edit-local